neurdb/neurbench/README.md

 ### Learn Concurrency Control

 The benchmarks are conducted for Polyjuice.
-Please check the document at
+Please check the documentation at

 <https://github.com/derFischer/Polyjuice/tree/master/ae-tpcc-polyjuice>